corvus-ch/rabbitmq-cli-consumer/README.md

 PHP really SUCKS in long running tasks.

 When using RabbitMQ with pure PHP consumers you have to deal with stability issues.
-Probably you are killing your consumers regularly just like me.
+Probably you are killing your consumers regularly.
 And try to solve the problem with supervisord.
 Which also means on every deploy you have to restart your consumers.
 A little bit dramatic if you ask me.

-This library aims at PHP developers solving the above described problem with RabbitMQ.
-Why don't let the polling over to a language as Go which is much better suited to run long running tasks.
+This is a fork of the work done by Richard van den Brand and provides a command that aims to solve the above described problem for RabbitMQ workers by delegate the long running part to a tool written in go which is much better suited for this task.
+The PHP application then is only executed when there is an AMQP message to process.

+This fork came to be, when Richard van den Brand did no longer had the time to maintain his version.
+Simplification is one of the main goal of this fork and no effort will be made to keep the changes backwards compatible.

+- Environment dependent settings should be configurable by environment variables.
+- All logs, including the output of the called scripts, will be written to STDOUT/STDERR.
+- The AMQP message will be passed via STDIN (not as argument limitation in size)

+WARNING: This is work in progress and not yet intended to be used in production.

 # Installation